Postgraduate Diploma in AccountingA Level 9 one-year conversion course in accounting for non-accounting graduates

 - Business Ethics & Corporate Governance

-Accountancy offers a defined career path, while offering a range of employment options.
-The main types of accountants are Professional Accountants (who work in private practice) or Management Aaccountants (who work in companies), but there are many specialist roles such as Auditors and Taxation Consultants.
-Accountancy professionals are consistently in demand in private and public organisations.
-Training as an Accountant offers increasingly varied roles within organisations at the heart of business development.
+- The main types of accountants are Professional Accountants (who work in private practice) or Management Accountants (who work in companies), but there are many specialist roles such as Auditors and Taxation Consultants.

 Graduates may progress to a Master of Accounting course, or to the examinations of the professional bodies